GoogleChrome/web.dev/src/site/content/en/blog/optimize-long-tasks/index.md

 ### Yield only when necessary

 What if you have a bunch of tasks, but you only want to yield if the user attempts to interact with the page?
-That's the kind of thing that [`isInputPending`](/isinputpending/) was made for!
+That's the kind of thing that [`isInputPending()`](/isinputpending/) was made for.

 `isInputPending` is a function you can run at any time to determine if the user is attempting to interact with a page element: a call to `isInputPending` will return `true`.
 It returns `false` otherwise.